What is Sensory Processing?

 - It coordinates how the child’s head and body is moving through space.

 - Vestibular sense tells us whether we are right side up or upside down and how quickly and in what direction we are moving.

 7. Proprioceptive sense (joint and muscle sensation)

 - The word proprioception refers to the sensory information caused by the contraction and stretching of muscles and the bending, straightening, pulling and compression of the joints between bones.
 (Ayers J, 1972)

 - It receives information from the muscles and joints to provide awareness of our body position.
 It makes it possible for a person to move his arm or leg without having to observe every action.

-- It tells us how much force is needed for a particular task, such as picking up a juice box without spilling out its contents, or throwing a ball.
+- This sense tells us how much force is needed for a particular task, such as picking up a juice box without spilling out its contents, or throwing a ball.

-- This sense tells us what is going on inside our body through the senses within our organs.
+- Interoception tells us what is going on inside our body through the senses within our organs.

 - This sensation helps to regulate blood pressure, digestion, breathing.
-This encompasses all the physiological feelings of all the body parts including pain, temperature, itch, hunger, thirst, stomach ache etc.
+It encompasses all the physiological feelings of all the body parts including pain, temperature, itch, hunger, thirst, stomach ache etc.

 So there you have it, Sensory Processing and the 8 internal & external senses that help us navigate our world.
 You can now see why a healthy sensory system is a foundation for all other learning and social behavior.
 It’s never too late to start, so try out my activities to give your child the opportunities to develop a healthy sensory system.
 And as always, remember to have FUN playing!